jclem/toad/README.md

 ```

 Note that `createMiddleware` is just a convenience function.
 You can also
-manually write middleware, should you choose to do so.
-We could write the above
+manually write middleware, should you choose to do so, but it is a little more
+difficult to deal with types (they'll be under-specified, but not inaccurate).
-module without `createMiddleware`.
-In order to do so: A middleware takes two
+We could write the above module without `createMiddleware`.
+In order to do so: A
-arguments: The incoming `BeforeCtx<Locals>` object, and a `Next<NewLocals>`
+middleware takes two arguments: The incoming `BeforeCtx<Locals>` object, and a
-callback function, which returns a `Response`.
+`Next<NewLocals>` callback function, which returns a `Response`.

 So, the basic raw middlware flow looks like this: